-Self-Regulation Training (SRT), known to some as the Melrose Healing Method, is a quiet, naturalistic way of healing the effects of stress and trauma.
-It is the unique result of the merging of my training as an Ivy-league educated Psychologist, certification as a Somatic Experiencing Practitioner (SEP), the contributions of years of study of current neuroscience, metaphysics, and meditation, as well as personal life experiences.
+Self-Regulation Training (SRT), known to some as the Melrose Healing Method, is an efficient, practical and naturalistic way of healing the effects of stress and trauma.
+It is the unique result of the merging of my training as an Ivy-league schooled educational psychologist, certification as a Somatic Experiencing Practitioner (SEP), practice as a public school educator, years of study of neuroscience, metaphysics, and meditation, as well as my own personal life experiences as a traumatized person.

 Somatic Experiencing (SE), the short-term trauma-healing approach developed by Dr. Peter Levine (www.traumahealing.com), has been a great influence on my method.
 In the 15 years since my SE certification, I have adapted SE to meet the needs of my clientele through a natural and gradual process of simplification.
 My own personal recovery from the effects of trauma and addiction, and the 23 years I’ve been an educator and psychologist, have allowed my work to become simpler with better results.